grassrootseconomics/docs.grassecon.org/docs/edu/training.md

-* _Having a shared goal and shared projects are important success factors for CICs.
+* _Having a shared goal and shared projects are important success factors for CAVs.
 In this exercise we are going to understand our community better.
-The purpose of the exercise is to understand what we could use the CIC to do in our community. _
+The purpose of the exercise is to understand what we could use the CAV to do in our community. _
 * _Sometimes community currencies are printed like paper money, but today most community currencies are digital—because most people now know how to use mobile money on their phones.
-CIC will generally be mobile or digital money but we will use paper and beans to signify our CIC today.
-This allows us to see where the entire supply of CIC is at all times, so we can understand how the money flow works._
+CAV will generally be mobile or digital money but we will use paper and beans to signify our CAV today.
+This allows us to see where the entire supply of CAV is at all times, so we can understand how the money flow works._
 * _In this exercise, we are going to map our resources and needs.
 Then we will simulate trading with the paper and beans.
 At the end we will take account and discuss what happened._